-In today’s global economy it is not uncommon to have people working in a facility that speak a variety of different languages.
+In today’s global economy, it is not uncommon to have people working in a facility that speaks a variety of different languages.
 In the United States, most people will speak English, but many may also speak Spanish.
 Depending on the part of the country, there could be any number of other languages spoken in your facility as well.

 When printing safety signs or LEAN signs, you want to make sure they clearly convey the message.
 If you have people who speak all different languages, it is a good idea to try to use signs that use pictograms to alert people to potential dangers or provide other information.
-Fortunately, this is quite easy to do when you have a high quality industrial label printer (like this one) in the facility to use.
+Fortunately, this is quite easy to do when you have a high-quality industrial label printer in the facility to use.

 2. Lowering Lights to ‘Go-Green’